Integrate Morpheus Inference API with OpenAI Python SDK

 Setting Up the Client

-Configure the OpenAI client to use the Morpheus API Gateway by setting a custom base_url:
+Configure the OpenAI client to use the Morpheus Inference API by setting a custom base_url:

 import os